rapidsai/rmm/README.md

 of our latest development branch.

 Note: RMM is supported only on Linux, and with Python versions 3.6 or 3.7.

+Note: If you choose to install RMM using Conda, make sure to use GCC 7 or later.
+Otherwise, your application may fail to build.

 See the [Get RAPIDS version picker](https://rapids.ai/start.html) for more OS and version info.